 Another good prevention method is to start taking Probiotic tablets a week before your Bali trip and continue taking them throughout.
 We recommend New Chapter’s Probiotic – it’s totally milk-free and great for keeping your tummy health in check.

-For family with kids, the best Bali belly prevention method is some yummy raspberry juice – with at least 25% to 35% real juice.
+For a family with kids, the best Bali belly prevention method is some yummy raspberry juice – with at least 25% to 35% real juice.
 Mix it with around 25% raspberry cordial and 75% bottled water.
 Drink it throughout your trip!

 Bali Travel Tip #7.
 Beach Safety